Designs related through projective and Hopf maps: Background and main results

-Projective $t$-designs were first considered when Neumaier \cite{Neumaier81} introduced designs on \emph{Delsarte spaces}, a class of metric spaces including projective spaces.
-Lower bounds on the sizes of complex and quaternionic projective designs analogous to the bounds of Delsarte-Goethals-Seidel \cite[Theorems 5.11, 5.12]{Delsarte...77} in the spherical setting were provided by Dunkl \cite{Dunkl79} and equivalent bounds on strengths of projective designs were given by Bannai and Hoggar \cite[Theorem 1]{BannaiHoggar85}.
-As in the case of spherical designs, it follows from the work of Seymour and Zaslavsky \cite[Main Theorem]{SeymourZalavsky84} that, for all $t$, $t$-designs exist on any projective space.
-Furthermore, in analogy with the results of Bondarenko-Radchenko-Viazovska \cite[Theorem 1]{Bondarenko...13}, asymptotic bounds (as $t\to\infty$) on the minimal sizes of $t$-designs on compact algebraic manifolds such as projective spaces provided by Etayo, Marzo, and Ortega-Cerdà \cite[Theorem 2.2]{Etayo...18} show that the lower bounds of Dunkl in the projective setting are asymptotically optimal up to constants.
+Projective $t$-designs are finite subsets of projective spaces which, in analogy with spherical $t$-designs, exactly average degree at most $t$ polynomials on the projective spaces they lie on.
+These objects were first considered when Neumaier \cite{Neumaier81} introduced designs on \emph{Delsarte spaces}, a class of metric spaces including projective spaces.
+As in the case of spherical designs, it follows from the work of Seymour and Zaslavsky \cite[Main Theorem]{SeymourZalavsky84} that $t$-designs exist on any projective space for any $t$.
+Following the results of Bondarenko, Radchenko, and Viazovska in the spherical setting \cite[Theorem 1]{Bondarenko...13}, Etayo, Marzo, and Ortega-Cerd\`a proved that there exist $t$-designs on any $d$-dimensional algebraic manifold $M$ (so notably, on any projective space of real dimension $d$) comprised of $N$ points for any $t$, $d$, and $N\geq C_Mt^d$ ($C_M$ a constant depending on $M$) \cite[Theorem 2.2]{Etayo...18}, showing that lower bounds of Dunkl \cite{Dunkl79} and of Bannai and Hoggar \cite[Theorem 1]{BannaiHoggar85} on the sizes of $t$-designs on complex and quaternionic projective spaces analogous to the bounds of Delsarte, Goethals, and Seidel \cite[Theorems 5.11, 5.12]{Delsarte...77} in the spherical setting are asymptotically optimal as $t\to\infty$.

-Spherical and projective designs are related by the abstract approach introduced by Cohn, Conway, Elkies, and Kumar \cite{Cohn...06} to constructing spherical designs using Hopf and projective maps.
-Sali \cite{Sali94} remarked on the existence of a family of 24-point 5-designs on $S^3$ arising from independent rotation of the vertices of 4 hexagons.
-Cohn-Conway-Elkies-Kumar noted that each hexagon corresponds to the intersection of an individual Hopf fiber with the $D_4$ root system, and that this setting is one case of a construction which builds a family of designs on $S^{2n+1}$ from a design on $\Bbb{CP}^n$ using the complex projective map.
-Okuda later presented an algorithm formalizing the Hopf case of this construction, using the Hopf map to build a $t$-design on $S^3$ from a $\left\lfloor\frac t2\right\rfloor$-design on $S^2\cong\Bbb{CP}^1$ and $t$-designs on $S^1$ \cite[Theorem 1.1]{Okuda15}.
-We formalize and extend the general construction introduced by Cohn-Conway-Elkies-Kumar to produce the result of Theorem \ref{thm:bigthm}.